SMLC-NYSBC/TARDIS/README.md

                         * gpu: Use ID 0 GPU
                         * cpu: Use only CPU
                         * mps: Apple silicon (experimental)
                         * 0-9 - specified GPU device id to use
+                        Default: 0

   -db, --debug [bool]
                         If True, save the output from each step for debugging.